merenlab/merenlab.org/_posts/miscellaneous/2025-06-20-marine-microbial-observatories-for-the-future.md

 The workshop brings together a multidisciplinary group of experts in:

-* Long-term time-series observations
 * Environmental ‘omics
+* Time-series & ship-based ocean observations
+* Global coordination networks
+* Data users
 * Data and sample management
-* Policy and infrastructure development
+* Policy and governance

 Together, we will: